meabed/graphql-upload-ts/README.md

 [![npm version](https://badgen.net/npm/v/graphql-upload-ts)](https://npm.im/graphql-upload-ts) [![CI status](https://github.com/meabed/graphql-upload-ts/workflows/CI/badge.svg)](https://github.com/meabed/graphql-upload-ts/actions)

 Minimalistic and developer friendly middleware and an [`Upload` scalar](#class-graphqlupload) to add support for [GraphQL multipart requests](https://github.com/jaydenseric/graphql-multipart-request-spec) (file uploads via queries and mutations) to various Node.js GraphQL servers.

 #### Acknowledgements

-This module was ⚠️ forked from the amazing [`graphql-upload-minimal`](https://npm.im/graphql-upload-minimal).
+This module was forked from the amazing [`graphql-upload-minimal`](https://npm.im/graphql-upload-minimal).
 The original module is exceptionally well documented and well written.
 It was very easy to fork and amend.

-I needed something simpler which won't attempt doing any disk I/O. There were no server-side JavaScript alternative modules for GraphQL file uploads.
-Thus, this fork was born.
+I needed to support typescript to use it properly in typescript projects.

 #### This project is written in typescript

+- TypeScript support.
 - Single production dependency - `busboy`
 - Results in 9 less production dependencies.
 - And 6 less MB in your `node_modules`.
 - And using a bit less memory.
 - And a bit faster.
 - Most importantly, less risk that one of the dependencies would break your server.
-- Fully typed
 - More Examples and documentation

 #### More standard and developer friendly exception messages